akdevv/event-manager/README.md

 ## Overview

 Hey there!
-Evently is our cool event management app that helps you handle all things events!
+Evently is a cool event management app that helps you handle all things events!
 You can make your own events, check out others, and keep everything organized super easily.
 Plus, it's got a safe way for users to sign in and manage their stuff.
-Oh, and buying tickets for events is a breeze too, thanks to this neat payment feature we added.
+Oh, and buying tickets for events is a breeze too, thanks to it's neat payment feature.
 It's pretty handy for anyone into hosting or going to events!

 ## Run Locally